gristlabs/grist-help/help/formulas.md

 =========

 Grist has a powerful data engine to calculate the cells of your tables using formulas.
+It even has an [AI Formula Assistant](ai-assistant.md) to help write formulas.
 If you've used spreadsheets before, or database expressions, you'll be on familiar territory - but there are some wrinkles you'll want to know about, so hang around.